 At the equator nightfall comes quickly, however, and as we waited a curtain of darkness descended as if in a theater, when the lights dim and the room goes black.
 The sky lit up with stars, far more than I had ever seen before.
 There were infinite cascades of twinkling white and hazy blue gems.
 Off the road, the jungle receded into vast dark nothingness.
 Aside from our own small chatter and an occasional distant shriek from some animal, the silence was utter and complete.
 Gradually, talked out, we grew silent too.

-Suddenly, up ahead in the distance, I spotted a pair of white dots, circling slowly to and fro like the orbits of a pair of lightning bugs, lazily swirling and dancing.
+Suddenly, up ahead in the distance, I spotted a pair of small white dots, circling slowly to and fro like the orbits of a pair of lightning bugs, lazily swirling and dancing.
 As I stared at them they seemed to grow slightly larger.
 Then there was another pair and another.
 It was odd, almost hallucinogenic.
 “Hey, look at that,” I said, standing up straight and pointing at the image.
 The dots seemed to double and double again, quickly becoming dozens and then hundreds, growing bigger and closer.
 “What the hell…?”

 “Cows,” the driver said laughing, and went back to the engine.
 It was a herd of cattle, their eyes illuminated by moonlight, being driven to market.